 Sales Performance Management (SPM) is a structured approach to hiring, managing, and incentivizing your sales force to drive optimal performance.
 As no surprise, sales teams that implement SPM outperform sales teams in organizations that don’t.

-In this post we’ll outline what Sales Performance Management is, what it isn’t, its benefits, and tips for building an SPM strategy within your sales organization.
+In this post we’ll outline what Sales Performance Management is, what it isn’t, its benefits, and techniques for building an SPM strategy within your sales organization.

 What Sales Performance Management is – and What it Isn’t